-McConnell blocks Schumer resolution to condemn Trump over actions in Lafayette Square
+McConnell, Schumer block each other's resolutions on response to George Floyd death, unrest

-Senate Majority Leader Mitch McConnell, R-Ky., blocked a resolution by Minority Leader Chuck Schumer, D-N.Y., on Tuesday to condemn President Trump for his visit to St. John’s Church after federal law enforcement officers in riot gear cleared protesters in Lafayette Square a day earlier.
+Senate Majority Leader Mitch McConnell, R-Ky., and Minority Leader Chuck Schumer, D-N.Y., on Tuesday blocked each other's resolutions -- one to condemn President Trump for his visit to St. John’s Church after federal law-enforcement officers in riot gear cleared protesters in Lafayette Square a day earlier, and one calling for peace and order.

-“Congress condemns the President of the United States for ordering Federal officers to use gas and rubber bullets against the Americans who were peaceably protesting in Lafayette Square,” the resolution read.
+“Congress condemns the president of the United States for ordering federal officers to use gas and rubber bullets against the Americans who were peaceably protesting in Lafayette Square,” the Schumer resolution read.

+At the same time, Schumer blocked a resolution introduced by McConnell calling for order to be restored so that "the legitimate grievances of peaceful protesters may be heard and considered."

+The McConnell resolution stated that the U.S. "cannot fully realize the constitutional promise of equal protection and equal justice under the law until unjust police violence against black Americans has been further addressed."
+At the same time, it asserted that Americans had no constitutional right to loot, burn or attack police officers.

-But there have been differing accounts about who gave the order to disperse the protesters Monday -- and why and how it was done.
+There have been differing accounts about who gave the order to disperse the protesters Monday -- and why and how it was done.

 Some vocal anti-Trump critics -- such as Episcopal bishop Mariann Budde, who oversees a church near the White House that caught fire during a protest -- claimed Trump himself "sanctioned" having the park cleared with tear gas so he could participate in a photo op at St. John's Church.